wongjo/CourseProject/README.md

 **Abstract:** Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted Samsung smartphone with embedded inertial sensors.

-run_analysis.R program in R will download the original zipped Samsung data files from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, read both test and training data text files from the zipped archive, combine into a tidy raw dataset file, then generate a means summary for the selected means and standard deviation data, by subject and by activity, with the file name: UCI HAR Dataset Means by Subject and Activity.txt according to the [Hadley Wickham tidy dataset](http://vita.had.co.nz/papers/tidy-data.pdf) definitions.
+run_analysis.R program in R will download the original zipped Samsung data files from: [the original source](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), read both test and training data text files from the zipped archive, combine into a tidy raw dataset file, then generate a means summary for the selected means and standard deviation data, by subject and by activity, with the file name: `UCI HAR Dataset Means by Subject and Activity.txt` according to the [Hadley Wickham tidy dataset](http://vita.had.co.nz/papers/tidy-data.pdf) definitions.

-CodeBook.txt is the data dictionary for UCI HAR Dataset Means by Subject and Activity.txt
+[CodeBook.md](https://github.com/wongjo/CourseProject/CodeBook.md) is the data dictionary for `UCI HAR Dataset Means by Subject and Activity.txt`

 ##run_analysis.R